 - Welcome Message for users: The following screen will be shown to users after enabling 2FA for a particular user.

-- Configure the Google Authenticator app: Once the user clicks Next, the Google Authenticator setup screen will be shown.
-Where the user needs to scan the QR code and then enter the 6 digit OTP.
+- Configure the Mobile Authenticator app: Once the user clicks Next, the Mobile Authenticator setup screen will be shown.
+Where the user needs to scan the QR code or use the Secret Key and then enter the 6 digit OTP generated on mobile app.

-- Configure the backup Method: Once Google Authenticator is configured successfully & if the Backup method is activated, the user will see the screen below where the user needs to configure the Security Question based on his knowledge.
+- Configure the Security Question as Backup Method: Once Mobile Authenticator is configured successfully & if the Security Question is activated, the user will see the screen below where the user needs to configure the Security Question based on his knowledge.

 Step 3: Additional Features